Kozica, Vrgorac: The Parish of St. Elijah the prophet

+in the belfry, along with two other bells from 1930.
+The bell tower is 14 meters high.
+The Church of St Elijah in Kozica, with its simple and harmonious architectural design and preserved interior, represents a valuable cultural monument of Zabiokovlje.

+The Parish of St. Elijah is part of the Biokovo deanery, and it was canonically founded in 1763.
+It is pastorally served by the Franciscans of the Province of the Holy Redeemer whose headquarters are in Split.
+The oldest information about the pastor dates to 1720.
+In terms of the number of parishioners, the Parish of St Elijah is the smallest – within the Archdiocese of Split-Makarska (in 2023, 19 people lived on the territory of the parish).

+The parish has one cemetery beside the old St. Elijah church, which serves now as the cemetery chapel.

+The old parish house was built in the first half of the 19th century on an old foundation.
+It was set on fire on 29 August 1942, by the Chetniks, who killed the pastor, Fr.
+Ladislav Ivanković, along with 67 civilians from Kozica that same day.

+In 1991, a new rectory was built along the so-called "Napoleon Road" (at the crossroads to Makarska).

+The Church of St. Elijah in Kozica is an immovable cultural asset of the Republic of Croatia.

 Climate

-Kozica has a Sub-Mediterranean climate, but due to its elevation Kozica has its own microclimate which differs from the Dalmatian Coast.
-Kozica is situated on a plateau in between two mountains, Biokovo and Sveti Mihovil.
+Kozica has a Sub-Mediterranean climate, but due to its elevation, Kozica has its own microclimate which differs from the Dalmatian Coast.
+Kozica is situated on a plateau between two mountains, Biokovo and Sveti Mihovil.

 Tourism and the economy

 Tourism has started in Kozica and it is becoming common for cyclists to tour the region and its rocky landscape.
 Kozica's natural environment is also an attraction in the summer.
 Kozica is a small Mediterranean mountain village which is 20 minutes by car from the nearest beach.
 Kozica is also home to various palm trees and many other types of flora.
 Tourism in Kozica is expected to increase with the construction of the A1 highway from Zagreb via Split to Dubrovnik.
 The nearest motorway exit for Kozica is Ravča which is 3–4 km south of Kozica.

 Demographics

 There was an increase in population from the 1800s until the Second World War.
 After 1945 the decrease in population was due to the exodus of people trying to find a better life in the cities or migrating.
 In recent decades, there was a dramatic drop from previous censuses.
 Many inhabitants have moved to the seaside, Makarska in particular.